 Safer recruitment fulfils two important functions.
 It can identify at an early stage persons who should not be working with children, young people or vulnerable adults.
 It also sends a clear message to the wider community that should they attempt to do so, such people will be identified and prevented from taking on roles of trust.

-The key policy and guidance document agreed by the House of Bishops is the Practice Guidance: Safer Recruitment.
+Key policy and guidance documents agreed by the House of Bishops are:

 - A set of model forms for church organisations to adopt or adapt.
 These include models for a volunteer job role, an application form, a reference form, a model for recording an interview or discussion, and a letter of appointment.

 - The Church of England Confidential Declaration form.
 A Church of England Confidential Declaration form must be completed by all applicants for positions engaging in regulated activity or otherwise working/having substantial contact with children, young people or vulnerable adults which requires an enhanced (with/without barred list) DBS check.
 All recruitment documentation must detail the Confidential Declaration requirement for that particular role and the basis on which that requirement is made, so that the applicant is aware from the outset.
 If an applicant does not want to complete a Confidential Declaration form then the application process must be terminated.
 Please also see the Church of England Confidential Declaration Form Privacy Notice.

 - Guidance on DBS checks.
 A check with the DBS is not a substitute for following the safer recruitment process (most people who have harmed children or vulnerable adults have not been reported, let alone convicted).
 It is however an important safeguard.
 The Church has published three summary overviews of eligibility for these checks:

 - Activities that make a person eligible for an enhanced criminal record check

 - Church of England roles where the activity is seen to be eligible for a criminal record check

 - DBS eligibility – Frequently Asked Questions (FAQs)